rwxrob/notes/Chronic inflammation cured.md

 I won't freaking touch pizza in any form.
 It is just so freaking bad on every level.
 In fact, I've associated so much pain and suffering with it just the smell or thought of it makes me physically want to vomit (like college kids do with a flavor of alcohol after binging to much).
 I'd much rather have a burger, burrito, sushi, or pasta.

 Overall, I feel like my body—especially my gut—has been reset to crave the type of foods that work best for three hours of physical activity per day.
-I mean, I eat a _ton_ of carbs every day and never experience any form of shock or inflammation from it.
+The long slow rides particularly clear my gut out completely since my body is looking anywhere for energy.
+I mean, I eat a _ton_ of carbs every day and never experience any form of shock or inflammation from it, at least, not any longer.

 ## More physical activity